The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 ![Swiftcast](https://xivapi.com/i/000000/000866_hr1.png)

-* Makes your next GCD spell instant cast
+* Makes your next GCD spell instant cast.
 * The buff is not consumed when using instant cast GCDs.
-* If progging or in an inconsistent party, save Swiftcast for Egeiro (Raise)
+* If progging or in an inconsistent party, save Swiftcast for Egeiro (Raise).
 * Otherwise, use it in the opener and for movement.

 ## Surecast